QuantEcon/lecture-python.myst/lectures/finite_markov.md

 ### Expectations of Geometric Sums

-Sometimes we also want to compute expectations of a geometric sum, such as
+Sometimes we want to compute the mathematical expectation of a geometric sum, such as
 $\sum_t \beta^t h(X_t)$.

 In view of the preceding discussion, this is